xiyuanbao/kgb/content/authors/cconrad/_index.md

 # Username (this should match the folder name)
 authors:
 - cconrad
-Weight: 29
+Weight: 145
 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Former Postdoc<br> now Professor at University of Oslo
+role: Former Postdoc<br> Professor at University of Oslo

 # Organizations/Affiliations
 organizations: